-An important point that we emphasize from these results is that the correlations that we consider all have the same sign in the three menu cost models (Golosov and Lucas, Nakamura and Steinsson, and Midrigan).
+To conclude our theoretical analysis, we emphasize that the correlations that we consider all have the same sign in the four menu cost models (Golosov and Lucas, Nakamura and Steinsson, Midrigan, and observation costs).
 The scatter plots show that the values taken by moments we report do vary across the models (for example, in the Golosov and Lucas model the skewness of price changes takes a wider range of values than in the other models), but the fact that the sign and strength of the correlations across the models are similar is notable.
 Indeed, the Nakamura and Steinsson and Midrigan menu cost models were developed as extensions of the Golosov and Lucas model to make it match new empirical facts, and the changes made considerably weakened the selection effect that reduces the importance of monetary shocks.
-However, what we find here is that, despite the important changes made to the baseline menu cost model, they all have the same implications along the dimensions that we are considering.
+However, what we find here is that, despite the important changes made to the base-line menu cost model, they all have the same implications along the dimensions that we are considering.
 Next, we discuss the intuition behind these theoretical results.